iut-ibk/DynaMind-ToolBox/_sources/DynaMind-GDALModules/gdalerase.txt

 Subtract Features
 =================

-:index:`GDALErase <GDALModules; GDALErase | Subtract features>` intersects features from the *eraseViewName* with features from *leadingViewName* and removes intersecting faces from the *leadingViewName*
+Intersects features from the *eraseViewName* with features from *leadingViewName* and removes intersecting faces from the *leadingViewName*

 Parameter
 ---------